asav13/ImageIndexer/README.md

                         an option to save the index locally, takes one parameter: destination for file

-### API
+### NodeJS web API
-A very simple NodeJS web API server was set up to handle communication between the two applications.
+A very simple NodeJS web API that handles communication between the two applications.
-This was done so that the two applications could, if needed, communicate over the internet between different hosts.
-The API uses sqlite3 to store the data.
+An API was used instead of for example a local file, so that the two applications could perhaps, if needed, communicate over the internet between different hosts.
+The API uses sqlite3 to store the data, and implements two RESTful methods: GET and POST to /api/images

-### WEB UI
+### AngularJS WEB UI
-An AngularJS fetches the image index from the API and displays it in a table.
+An AngularJS web application fetches the image index from the API and displays it in a table.
 It provides a search utility in the form of filters.

 ## Run the application - step-by-step guide